Skip to content

 The AST Schema

-Every rule script receives one AST node serialized as a JSON string.
+Every handler invocation receives one entity AST node, JSON-encoded.
 Call json.decode(input) to get a Lua table.
-This page documents the fields available on the most common node kinds.
+This page describes the fields available on the most common node kinds.
+The full per-kind schema is auto-generated and available under AST Schemas.

 {